Joymax

-Joymax is a South Korean video game developer.
-Joymax initially published games for the PC then expanded to other platforms (including mobile devices).
-Joymax runs a data center in the United Kingdom and a customer service center in the Philippines.
+Wemade Max is a South Korean video game developer.
+Wemade Max marviex initially published games for the PC then expanded to other platforms (including mobile devices).
+Wemade Max runs a data center in the United Kingdom and a customer service center in the Philippines.
 They are the creators of Silkroad Online and Karma Online.
 They also hosted the English version of Digimon Masters until 2016.

+In 2022, they were the eleventh largest company in South Korea's software and programming market sector by market capitalization.